Taneesh-Bhojawala/Campus-Exchange/README.md

 ## ✨ Key Features

 - **Verified Access:** Users have to register themselves as part of the college community and select their college then register themselves and be part of the community.
-- **Login via token**: Users are given a random token upon every login visit which has a fixed duration of expiry after which (s)he has to login again.
 - **OTP Verification**: OTP verification sent over e-mail registered by the users with expiry of 2 minutes.
+- **Login via token**: Users are given a random token upon every login visit which has a fixed duration (24 hours) of expiry after which (s)he has to log in again.
 - **Item Listing**: Items can be listed by the users with price, quantity and image.
+- **Image Uploading:** Images can be uploaded using HTTP multi-path request.
-- **Item Delisting**: Items are automatically delisted after 1 year if not sold.
+- **Item Delisting**: Items are automatically delisted after 1 year (10 minutes here for demo purpose) if not sold.
-- **Blocked User**: Some uesrs can be blocked by the item lister if the deal is not successful even after them claiming the items
-- **Image Uploading:** Images can be uploaded using multi-path
 - **Filter Feature:** Items can be filtered based on the categories provided.
-- **Notification Updates:** Claimers and Listers are provided with timely notifications
-- **Claim Item**: Items listed can be claimed prior to which lister receives the notification of the claim
+- **Claim Item:** Items listed can be claimed prior to which lister receives the notification of the claim.
+- **Item relisting:** Lister has an option to re-list the item (after it has been claimed) if the deal was unsuccessful.
+This follows blocking the user for 7 days (for that particular item).
+- **Blocked User**: Users are blocked if the deal is not successful (item is relisted) even after them claiming the items (Unable to claim the same item for 7 days).
+- **Notification Updates:** Claimer and Lister receive notifications whenever actions related to them occur.
-- **LogFile Generation**: Every activity of the user is tracked and listed in a LogFile which can be used for security purposes.
+- **LogFile Generation**: Every activity of the backend is tracked and listed in a LogFile which can be used for debugging, tracking user activity, security purposes.

 ## 🔌 Endpoints Description